LaFlux/Laflux/README.md

 1.)
 Download the zip and extract it to a directory or Clone the repository to a directory.

-2.)Create a databse and give the credentials to
+2.)
+Create a databse and give the credentials in the .env file existing in the root directory.

 3.)
 Run the following commands from the terminal in the root directory.